Download our Free Mobile App!

 Ohtani agreed to that type of contract in the interest of allowing the Dodgers continue to add talent in free agency, even going so far as to include language in his deal to ensure the team reinvests the money saved back into the roster.

-The Dodgers have kept their word so far, adding Teoscar Hernández, Yoshinobu Yamamoto and Tyler Glasnow later that offseason, and signing Blake Snell to a five-year, $182 million contract the following winter.
+The Dodgers have kept their word so far, adding Teoscar Hernández, Yoshinobu Yamamoto and Tyler Glasnow later that offseason, and signing Blake Snell to a five-year, $182 million contract the following winter, among other additions.

 Shohei Ohtani pleased that Dodgers ownership kept promise